EBTSnowiQ/User-Manual-/README.md

 ![Screenshot 2021-03-02 131014](https://user-images.githubusercontent.com/79857237/109695112-8cd4e380-7b59-11eb-8c83-716743ad6fdf.png)

 Once logged into the DA, Drivers will see the screen below.
 The screens display two types of drivers logged in, a County Driver and a Contractor.
 The difference is identified in the status of the Driver.
 The County Driver, on the left, has a status of 'Ready' whereas the Contractor, on the right, is in 'Standby.'
 The circle next to the profile picture indicates that this a County Driver and a square is a Contractor.
 These icons are color coded to match the status.
-Find an explanation for the colors and statuses (https://confluence.eastbanctech.com/display/Snow/SNOWiQ+-+Guide+and+Term+Dictionary?src=contextnavpagetreemode)

 ## Navigation
 The diagram below highlights basic navigation controls and map elements of the Driver App.